 I am seriously not kidding at this point.
 In took 13 episodes for that smug, self-assured human being to come to a realisation of something that was outright told to the audience in episode 1, and it ultimately means nothing because he isn’t going to change his actions based on this revelation.
-All it is going to do is make him just that teeny bit more arrogant and that’s what this character really needs.
+All it is going to do is make him just that teeny bit more arrogant and that’s what this character really needs (sarcasm).

 Now, if I get off my high horse long enough to review the show without my prejudice for Sinbad and prequels, what are my thoughts?

 This is much the same as watching Magi.
 The same weird chibi moments of supposed comedy breaking the flow of what is otherwise a fairly serious if predictable adventure story.
 We get moments of interesting action and occasionally interesting characters show up and then we move on to another part of the world and a new adventure that kind of starts feeling much the same as the last adventure with different backgrounds and colours.
-It’s fun enough and that battles with the metal vessels are definitely entertaining (and watching Sinbad blow a hole in a mountain was kind of cool though left me wondering why there was no landslide destroying the city next to the mountain).
+It’s fun enough and the battles with the metal vessels are definitely entertaining (and watching Sinbad blow a hole in a mountain was kind of cool though left me wondering why there was no landslide destroying the city next to the mountain).
 But that’s all it is.

 Basically, if you’ve watched the original Magi you’ll watch this and you’ll probably walk away with much the same view you had of the original.
 There’s nothing here to distinguish it but nothing that will annoy fans of the original either.

 And yes, they did manage to get Sinbad naked again and dress him in a leaf.
+Because, why not.